 Patients suffering from acute illness, such as respiratory failure or heart failure, are more likely to develop blood clots.
 Using Eliquis in these patients for an extended period (> 30 days) increases the risk of a bleeding complication without significantly decreasing the risk of developing a blood clot.

-The dose of Eliquis should be reduced in patients who are ?
-80 years of age and have a serum creatinine level ?
-1.5 mg/dl or who weigh ?
-60 kg.
+The dose of Eliquis should be reduced in patients who are 80 years of age and have a serum creatinine level of 1.5 mg/dl or who weigh 60 kg.

 Eliquis has not been tested extensively in persons under 18 years of age.
 As a result, its use is not recommended in this age group.